 A message object can directly contain message strings in its text (§3.11.8) and markdown (§3.11.9) properties.
 It can also indirectly refer to message strings through its messageId (§3.11.10) property.
 We refer to the contents of messageId as a “message identifier.”

-When a SARIF consumer needs to locate a message string for the run’s declared language, it SHALL follow the string lookup procedure specified in this section.
+When a SARIF consumer needs to locate a message string, it SHALL follow the string lookup procedure specified in this section.
 The run object SHALL contain enough information for the string lookup procedure to succeed.
 The string lookup procedure depends on whether the consumer can render formatted messages.

+In this procedure, the lookup occurs entirely within the context of a single toolComponent object (§3.18) which we refer to as theComponent.
+If the SARIF consumer is displaying messages in the language specified by theRun.language (§3.14.7), then theComponent is the tool component that defines the message.
+If the consumer is displaying messages in any other language – in which case a translation (§3.18.3) is in use – then theComponent is the tool component that contains the translation.

 If the consumer can render formatted messages, the lookup procedure is: